pengfei99/frontend_playground/03_js_tutorial/2.Browser/2.1_Document/1.Dom_management/Dom_management.md

 browser will automatically correct the error and add the tbody, modifying the DOM.
 The DOM will also fix tags that have not been closed.

+## Understanding the DOM Tree and Nodes

+The DOM is often referred to as the DOM tree, and consists of a tree of objects called nodes.